leaf-node/open_alert_viewer/README.md

 # Open Alert Viewer

-A server and network alert client that will be able to display active alerts on your Android phone or Linux desktop, with the opportunity for wider support in the future.
+Open Alert Viewer is a libre, open source app for system administrators that displays server and network alerts on Android phones and Linux desktops.
+It requires access to a compatible third party back end service that monitors your network.

-Currently this project is under development, with the goal of building an MVP and incrementally growing the number of compatible back end alerting services.
+Currently this project is in its early stages, with the goal of adding additional back end alerting services.

-License: MIT
+## Back end support:

+### Alert services

+* Prometheus Alertmanager
+* (More planned)

+### Authentication

+* Basic Authentication
+* (More planned)

 ## Prometheus configuration